 Confidential, Professional, and Empowering.
 A Psycho-Spiritual Approach to Counseling.

-Islamic counseling is available over the phone or teleconference on Sundays.
+Islamic counseling is available via Skype or over the phone on select days.
 It is also available in-person at the Muslim Community Association in Santa Clara, CA for clients that are local to the Bay Area.

 What is Islamic Counseling?

 Islamic counseling is holistic, and it focuses on preventive measures as well as addressing immediate concerns and issues.
 It considers the whole person as an integration of mental, physical, and emotional aspects, as well as an expression of lifestyle and social environment.
 Most importantly, it looks upon spiritual development as the cornerstone for healing and prevention of future problems.